Ireland's Bone Health Resource

 Most Irish Adults Are Deficient in Vitamin D

-Ireland's latitude and climate means sunlight is often insufficient for adequate vitamin D synthesis.
-Vitamin D is essential for calcium absorption and bone health — supplementation is recommended for most Irish adults.
+Vitamin D is essential for calcium absorption and bone mineralisation.
+Supplementation is recommended for most Irish adults, especially from October to April.

 Vitamin D in Ireland